European Super League: Major changes

-On 6 June 2023, Juventus announced their decision to leave the Super League project after facing a rumoured 5-year ban from all European competitions if they went through with the project.
+On 6 June 2023, Juventus announced their decision to leave the Super League after facing a rumoured five-year ban from all European competitions if they went through with the project.
 This now leaves only Barcelona and Real Madrid left in the project.
 Following Juventus' choice, A22 Sports announced it would present "irrefutable proofs" to the CJEU of coercion and abuse of power by UEFA against the Turin-based club, with an attempt from the governing body to ban the club from European competitions "from three to five seasons" if it remained a Super League member.